Spain reforms to raise 56.4 billion euros

 The government has said it will approve a new energy tax scheme in July that will force utilities and consumers to share the burden of a 25 billion euro tariff deficit to energy companies.

-Spain needs to erase 65 billion euros from its public deficit in order to reach EU debt reduction targets by 2014.
-It must cut its public deficit of 8.9 percent of gross domestic product to 6.3 percent in 2012, 4.5 percent in 2013 and 2.8 percent the year after.
+Spain needs to erase 65 billion euros from its public deficit in order to reach tough EU debt reduction targets by 2014.
+Spain must cut its public deficit of 8.9 percent of gross domestic product to 6.3 percent in 2012, 4.5 percent in 2013 and 2.8 percent the year after.

-But the most recent reforms have provoked protests from citizens tired of bearing the burden for an economic crisis they blame on bankers and politicians.
-Nearly one in four is unemployed in the country.
+But the most recent reforms have provoked protests across the country from citizens tired of bearing the burden for an economic crisis they blame on bankers and politicians.

 Thousands of Spaniards have gathered in cities across Spain since Rajoy unveiled the measures on Wednesday and more protests were expected on Sunday, a Madrid police source said.